 - to define what is expected of the partners

-- only for LLPs registered in England and Wales
+- only for LLPs registered in England, Wales or Scotland

 What's included in an LLP agreement?